 Transportation infrastructure is critically necessary for climate adaptation.
 The Karuk Tribe's Climate Vulnerability Assessment (CVA) identifies potential impacts of climate change on transportation infrastructure as having key impacts for program infrastructure, for species of concern (e.g. through impacts to roads and sedimentation in aquatic systems), and to political sovereignty through the reduction in management authority when species and programs are negatively impacted.
 Road closures during wildfire events cut off the community from the outside, potentially affecting escape routes, access to emergency service and food supplies.
-With increases in both fire and flood activity, landslide activity can be expected to increase.
+With increases in both fire and flood activity landslide activity can be expected to increase.
 In particular, the increased likelihood of high intensity wildfire presents risk to travel throughout Karuk territory both due to direct Forest Service and California Department of Forestry and Fire Protection (CALFIRE) road closures during fire events, and from flooding and landslides in the immediate (e.g. 2 year) aftermath of high intensity fires.

-While transportation closures during fires may be relatively short term (in the period of days or weeks), transportation systems are especially vulnerable due to the steep forested topography and the fact that there may be no alternate routes for travel.
+While transportation closures during fires may be relatively short term (in the period of days or weeks), transportation systems are especially vulnerable due to the steep forested topography and the fact that there may be no alternate routes for travel increases the severity of the situation.
 Road closures during wildfire events cut off the community from the outside, potentially affecting escape routes, access to emergency service and food supplies.
-In the aftermath of high intensity fires erosion, flooding, and landslides frequently cause additional (and potentially longer) closures as increased runoff may cause landslides impacting roadways.
+In the aftermath of high intensity fires erosion, flooding and landslides frequently cause additional (and potentially longer) closures as increased runoff may cause landslides impacting roadways.
 Flooding from changing patterns of precipitation (more rain on snow events, more extreme rain events) will also increase.

 At the same time as transportation infrastructure is critically necessary for climate adaptation, without proper maintenance, transportation infrastructure is itself a source of increased risk in light of the changing climate.
+In the aftermath of high severity fires, erosion, flooding and landslides from the fires or from poorly constructed and non-maintained roads occur regularly as increased runoff cause landslides onto roadways.
 Undersized blocked culverts may cause flooding as upstream flows accumulate behind the culvert.
 Culvert blockages and subsequent debris flows may in turn damage or destroy main travel routes.
-When blocked culverts blow out, large amounts of sediment input have serious water quality impacts to the riverine system.
-Erosion and sediment transport from unmaintained roads are a leading cause of vulnerability to salmonid species.
+When blocked culverts blow out, large amounts of sediment input have in turn serious water quality impacts to the riverine system.
+Erosion and sediment transport from unmaintained or improperly roads is a leading cause of vulnerability to salmonid species.
 While some transportation closures may be relatively short term (in the period of days or weeks), the absence of alternate routes increases the severity of the situation.
-Longer closures do also occur; in March of 2017 Highway 96 between Orleans and Somes Bar and in 2018 the Salmon River Road was closed for several months.
+Longer closures do also occur, in March of 2017 Highway 96 between Orleans and Somes Bar and in2018 the Salmon River Road was closed for several months.

 Necessary climate adaptations for Karuk transportation systems are extensive and amongst the highest priority for supporting emergency services, daily and emergency access/egress of the community, tribal program capacity, tribal management authority and for supporting riverine and riparian habitat impacts.
-Key activities including maintenance and development of alternative emergency access-egress routes and specific adaptation strategies for routes and areas vulnerable to damage and/or closure from high-severity wildfire and extreme hydrologic events, assessment and evaluation of locations and homes with only one emergency egress-access routes, expansion of equipment, and assessment and expansion of culvert capacities along key slide or flooding areas are all of the utmost importance.
+Key activities including maintenance and development of alternative emergency access-egress routes and specific adaptation strategies for routes and areas vulnerable to damage and/or closure from high-severity wildfire and extreme hydrologic events, assessment and evaluation of locations and homes with only one emergency egress-access routes, expansion of equipment, and assessment and expansion of culvert capacities along key slide or flooding areas are all of the upmost importance.
 Collaboration, coordination and joint projects across tribal and non-tribal jurisdictions will be essential.
 Work in these areas is underway with additional projects proposed.